a-n-rose/ipa-features-from-text/README.md

 # ipa-features-from-text
-"Translates" English text/words to IPA (can be modified to work with other langauges).
-Categorizes IPA letters by their IPA features.
+"Translates" English text/words to IPA (can be modified to work with other langauges) and creates IPA based features.
 Saves features of words to machine/deep learning friendly file: one column per feature, and True if the word has this feature, False if not.

 ### IPA: International Phonetic Alphabet
 The chart can be found and downloaded here https://www.internationalphoneticassociation.org/content/full-ipa-chart